korintje/dftbplus_restarter/README.md

 ```
 python restart_filemaker.py
 ```
-This script creates a new `dftb_in.hsd` with the latest MD coordinates and velocities.
+This script creates a filesets for a new MD run which will restart from the latest atomic coordinates and velocities.

 To see available options: `python restart_filmaker.py --help`